Today in Tribe History: September 28, 1984

 Three of the first four reached in the third off of reliever Jamie Easterly before Ron Washington doubled in Gary Gaetti and Tim Laudner.
 Hatcher added his second sacrifice fly of the game to make it 10-0.

 A leadoff single from Brett Butler in the bottom of the third helped to put the Indians on the board, as he stole second and scored on a home run from Joe Carter.
 Andre Thornton homered with one out in the sixth to start a huge inning for the Tribe, as it was followed by back-to-back singles and a walk to load the bases for Jerry Willard.
-He singled home a pair and Butler would double another one in to end Viola’s day.
+He singled home a pair and Butler doubled another one in to end Viola’s day.
 An error on a grounder from Julio Franco scored another and Thornton, the eleventh man to bat in the inning, knocked in two more on a single to make it a 10-9 game.

 Carter tied the game off of reliever Pete Filson with a solo homer to even the score in the eighth.
 After Tom Waddell threw a one-two-three inning in the top of the ninth, Pat Tabler led off the bottom of the inning with a walk against Ron Davis.
 Junior Noboa struck out, but Willard walked to put the winning run in scoring position.
 Mel Hall pinch-hit for Tony Bernazard against new reliever Ed Hodge and singled to load the bases.
-Butler ended the game with a single to score Tabler and ended the Twins hopes for an October, as their loss coupled with a Kansas City win over the Oakland Athletics later that night gave the division crown to the Royals.
+Butler won the game with a single to score Tabler and ended the Twins hopes for an October, as their loss coupled with a Kansas City win over the Oakland Athletics later that night gave the division crown to the Royals.